msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 In our case we want to create a Telegram channel that will receive notifications - thus a 'Recipient Telegram channel'.

+1. Go to Create new message in Telegram
+2. Select 'New Channel'
+3. Give the channel an appropriate name, e.g. 'Cold chain alerts for Facility ABC'
+4. Press the tick icon
+5. Select 'Private Channel'
+6. Press the arrow icon

+The Recipient Telegram channel is now created.

 #### 2. Add the mSupply notification bot to the Recipient Telegram channel

 Each mSupply system has its own unique notification bot that serves to update the Recipient Telegram channel.

 Once the notification bot is added to the Recipient Telegram channel the channel is then linked to the mSupply system.

+The bot must be added as an administrator user.

+1. Click on the title of the Telegram channel
+2. Select 'Administrators'
+3. Select 'Add Admin'
+4. Search for and select the mSupply bot
+5. Grant the bot the default admin permissions
+6. Press the tick icon

+The Recipient Telegram channel will now be visible in the Recipients section of the notifications configuration page.

 #### 3. Create a Cold Chain Notification